Nonfiction inspired by travel, written by women…

 Sarah invited five other writers – Eva Holland, Lauren Quinn, Amanda Giracca, Simone Gorrindo, and Molly Beer – to help build Vela from the ground up, by contributing their work, inviting participation from writers they respected, and creating a strong and supportive community.
 Vela has since opened to submissions, and been highlighted in The New Yorker, Forbes, The Wall Street Journal, Vogue, Longform.org, and elsewhere.
-Vela stories have been selected as “notable” by The Best American Essays and The Best American Sports Writing.
+Vela stories have been selected as “notable” by The Best American Essays, The Best American Travel Writing, and The Best American Sports Writing.

 Why “inspired by travel”?